AnthonyTudorov/PALISADE-SizeOf-Fork/README-build.md

 You must have cmake installed on your machine in order to build PALISADE.

+We have transitioned to the use of submodules.
+The first time you clone PALISADE, or the first time you change to this release, you may need to run the following commands

+	git submodule sync --recursive
+	git submodule update --init  --recursive

 CMake will check that all required build tools are installed.

 A cmake build can be run in any directory.
 Once you select a directory in which to build,